radulle/ngx-deploy-npm/README.md

 ## 🧐 Essential considerations <a name="essential-considerations"></a>

-### Readme and Licence
+### README, LICENCE and CHANGELOG

-The licence and the readme must be in the root of the library.
-They are being copied at the moment of deployment
+Those files must be in the root of the library.
+They are being copied by the builder at the moment of deployment.

+If you have those files outside the project's root, you can create a symbolic link to solve that problem.

+> See [symbolic links on git](https://www.mokacoding.com/blog/symliks-in-git/) to know how to create them properly.

 ### Version bumping